Life Is Better Connected!

-Applications to lead the Spring 2019 Small Groups will open in November 2018.
+Applications to lead the Spring 2019 Small Groups will open November 1-28, 2018.
 Please contact us if you have any questions.

-In order to be considered for small group leadership, you must complete the Leadership Application Form.
-You will receive an email notification within 1 – 2 weeks letting you know if your request has been approved, denied, or if additional information is needed.
+In order to be considered for small group leadership, you must complete the Leadership Assesment Form.
+You will receive an email notification within 1 – 2 weeks letting you know if your request has been approved or if additional information is needed.

 If your request is approved, you will be required to attend our Small Groups Leadership Training before starting your small group assignment.